Efficient Uniform Negative Edge Weights: Introduction

 Shortest path problems are a fundamental algorithmic challenge with applications in network routing, geographical navigation, and other optimization tasks.
 Classic solutions such as \algdk's algorithm~\cite{DBLP:journals/nm/Dijkstra59} and most research into practical routing tools operate under the constraint of non-negative edge weights.

-Yet, real-world scenarios, such as routing of recuperating electric vehicles with energy gains and expenditures, naturally present graphs with negative weights; other shortest path problems with negative weights arise, for instance, in the context of flow problems (\eg \cite{10.1145/321694.321699}).
+Yet, real-world scenarios, such as the routing of recuperating electric vehicles with energy gains and expenditures, naturally present graphs with negative weights; other shortest path problems with negative weights arise, for instance, in the context of flow problems (\eg \cite{10.1145/321694.321699}).
 For meaningful shortest paths to exist, graphs should not contain cycles of negative length, as otherwise, paths of unbounded negative weight arise.

 Analytical and empirical studies of shortest path algorithms frequently involve random graph models (\eg \cite{DBLP:journals/dam/FriezeG85,DBLP:journals/jea/BorassiN19}) as they tend to have a well-understood and mathematically tractable structure~\cite{Barabasi2016-np,DBLP:books/cu/H2016}.
 Typically, the graph topology and edge weights are considered separately.
 While considerable efforts were put towards ``realistic'' random graphs~(\eg \cite{DBLP:journals/csur/DrobyshevskiyT20} for a survey), maximum entropy network models are frequently used for hypothesis testing, baselines, and null models~\cite{Milo824, gotelli1996null, Peixto15}.
-They are typically constraint (\eg $G(n,p)$~\cite{gilbert1959random} and $G(n,m)$~\cite{erdds1959random} are parametrized in terms of graph size and density), and we are interested in maximum entropy samples subject to these constraints.
+Applications in biology~\cite{DEMARTINO2018e00596} and reinforcement learning~\cite{DBLP:journals/make/MoosHASCP22} indicate that in practice they can improve inference quality in different domains, either by increasing the models' robustness or by decreasing their bias.

-To maximize the entropy of random edge weights, we consider weights sampled independently and uniformly from $\wInt$ --- a common choice for shortest path algorithms is $\wInt = [a,b]$.
+To maximize the entropy of random edge weights, we consider weights sampled independently and uniformly from some set $\wInt$; typically, the interval $\wInt = [a,b]$ is a plausible choice.
 In the non-negative case ($a \ge 0$), a straightforward sampling method is to process each edge in isolation.
-This does not carry over if a significant probability mass goes towards negative weights ($a < 0$ and $|a| / (b-a) \gg 0$), since for certain graph classes cycles of negative weights are likely to appear.
+This does not hold if a significant probability mass goes towards negative weights ($a < 0$ and $|a| / (b-a) \gg 0$), since cycles of negative weights are likely to appear in many graphs.
+For example, consider a doubly-linked path, \ie a graph of nodes $v_1, \ldots, v_{k+1}$ with edges $(v_i, v_{i+1})$ and $(v_{i+1}, v_i)$ for all $1 \le i \le k$.
+Assuming random i.i.d.\ edge weights with $\wInt = \set{-1, 0, 1}$, each pair is randomly assigned one out of $|\wInt^2| = 9$ possibilities; exactly six of these choices are legal as they have non-negative sums.
+Hence, the probability of no negative cycles vanishes with an upper bound of $(6/9)^{k}$.